British Teenager Charged Over Assault of 15 Year-Old Syrian Refugee

 A 16-year-old British boy is being charged with assault after a video circulated widely on social media of him attacking a boy, believed to be a Syrian refugee, at school.

-The video taken at a school in Huddersfield, northern England, caused outrage on social media when it was posted on social media Tuesday.
+The video taken at a school in Huddersfield, northern England, caused outrage on social media when it was posted Tuesday.
 It shows two students on a school playing field.
 One boy approaches the other, pulling him to the ground and pouring water over his face as other children run towards them.
 The victim then gets up and walks away alone.

 West Yorkshire Police said the incident had taken place on Oct.
 25 and that they were investigating a report of racially-aggravated assault.
 They added the 16-year-old will appear at Youth Court “in due course.”